celupa/political_engagement_research/README.md

 <br/>

 ## TL;DR
-An XGBoost classifier predicting the political engagement of a person has been trained and deployed to AWS via Lambda.
+An XGBoost predictor of political engagement has been trained and deployed to AWS Lambda.
-The model assesses if a person would benefit from an intervention aiming at educating and re-engaging in political action.
+The classifier assesses whether a person would benefit from an intervention aiming to educate on political engagement and stimulate political involvement.

 Test the model by downloading and running **test_aws_lambda.py** (python and "requests" package needed).
 <br/>